 Several times throughout the video you can see a house with number 5102, where the boy and his father live.
 After checking nearly two hundred streets that had a house with such number, it was eventually found in Woodland Hills neighborhood of Los Angeles.
-The Street View is from 2012, as now there is a concrete fence around the house making this place look way too different.
+Now there is a concrete fence around the house making this place look way too different.
 Pay attention to the little details circled in red in the second picture: the white fence to the right, arched vents and that cool crack on the curb:

 Last location of this post, the 6th Street Viaduct.
 Considered to be one of LA landmarks, it is featured in an impressive list of movies and music videos.
 As you can see, “Song To Say Goodbye” should be added the list, as well as the previously featured music video for Avril Lavigne’s “I’m With You”.
 Check it out.